anjanik012/suto/PROTOCOL.md

 ### Message types

 `SUTO_C_GET_SALT` - Sent by Android client to desktop after successfull _TCP_ connection.
-This message requests the Linux passwaord salt of the user.
+This message requests the Linux passwaord salt of the m_user.
 This is one-time only.
 The android client should save this for later use.
-This is required for regenerating the password hash of the user trying to authenticate on Android client.
+This is required for regenerating the password hash of the m_user trying to authenticate on Android client.

 `SUTO_SALT_%s` - Sent by desktop upon password salt request. _%s_ is a placeholder which will be replaced by the salt.